smbape/lua-opencv/README.md

 read, frame = cap:read()
 ```

-### Strict compliance with documentation
+### Strict compliance with the documentation

-For backwards compatibility, python still allow an old syntax for enums and call constructors.
+For backwards compatibility, python still allows an old syntax for enums and call constructors.
 This library does not.

 If you see in python